 After taking care of what Clo Bear needed to do at the post office (and getting Rainbow a postmarked stamp for his AT passport), we returned to Grafton Turnpike and hiked north.
 (Papa Monkey also hiked north, with Lou and Julie, who were thinking about joining the slackpack crew and going for a trial run today; Rainbow drove Papa Monkey's car to 25A and hiked south.)

 After about a mile and a half, we passed a concrete milepost, marking "412 miles" to go.
 (From that point, it was actually closer to 422.)

-Early on in the hike, I mused that it would be nice if there were signs indicating that a shelter was nearby.
+A long time ago, I mused that it would be nice if there were signs indicating that a shelter was nearby.
 In New Hampshire, the trail has such signage, though for a different purpose.
 In NH, they don't allow you to camp within a quarter mile of a shelter, except at designated campsites.
 Thus, a quarter mile (direct line, not trail distance) from each shelter, there's a sign indicating you've entered the shelter's "Forest Protection Zone".

 The last couple of days, Clo Bear and I talked more or less constantly.
 Today was quieter and more subdued.
 That was fine; we can't talk all the time, and I needed time to process what happened last night and what I wanted to do about it.
 She also said that she was only going to stick around for the next four days, through the section involving Carter Notch Hut (as a result of what happened yesterday).
 I wasn't terribly excited to hear that, but it also wasn't unexpected, given what I knew of her, so I was also coming to terms with losing a hiking companion I rather enjoyed in a few days.